clejae/europe_land_iacs_prep/README.md

 ## Workflow
 All pre-processing scripts can be found in the "pre_processing" folder.
 These scripts are country specific and prepare the data for the workflow.
 The harmonization workflow is indicated with the letters a - d.
-We uploaded the project folder structure and example tables to exemplify the workflow.
+We provide a diagramm of our the project structure below and tables we created for the harmonization to exemplify the workflow.
 1) __Script a__ is a simple script to list all columns found in the vector data and provide an example of an attribute.
 2) *Manual work:* After that the user has to create a column name translation table (xlsx) that assigns all the original columns to the harmonized column names per year.
 3) These tables are needed for __script b1__ that lists all available crop code - crop name combinations found in the vector data.
 It then translates all crop names to English and German.
 If the EuroCrops project already provided a mapping table to their classes, the script matches the new table to their classification.